High School Graduate Research Program

 Application Process

-• Interviews: Selected applicants will be invited to interview between March 15 and April 15, 2026.
+- Interviews: Selected participants can expect to be interviewed in April 2027.
 Interviews will be conducted by faculty members in a friendly, welcoming environment appropriate for high school students.
 The faculty may choose to interview via Zoom or through an in-person meeting.

-• Offers announced: Selected applicants will receive offers to participate in the program on a rolling basis following their interview.
-Offers will be sent by April 20, 2026.
+- Offers announced: Selected applicants will receive offers to participate in the program on a rolling basis following their interview.
+Offers will be sent in May 2027.

-• Acceptance deadline: Applicants who receive offers have until May 1, 2026, to accept or decline.
+- Acceptance deadline: Applicants who receive offers will be given a date by which they need to accept or decline.

 Frequently Asked Questions